John Hegley: Career

-He was presenter of the Border Television series Word of Mouth – in which numerous contemporary poets performed their work – in 1990, and the BBC radio series Hearing with Hegley from 1996 to 1999.
+He was presenter of the Border Television series Word of Mouth – in which numerous contemporary poets performed their work – in 1990, and the BBC Radio series Hearing with Hegley from 1996 to 1999.
 His other television appearances include Wogan and Never Mind the Buzzcocks.
 In 1998, Hegley's poem "Malcolm" came second in a BBC survey to find Britain's most popular comic poem.
 In 1999 he starred in a Simon Callow-directed revival of the musical The Pajama Game in London's West End.

-In September 1999 together with Simon Munnery he wrote and performed in a comedy series for BBC Radio 4 called The Adventures of John and Tony.
+In September 1999, together with Simon Munnery, he wrote and performed in a comedy series for BBC Radio 4 entitled The Adventures of John and Tony.

 Hegley frequently performs live and is a regular at the Edinburgh Festival.
 His stage act includes elements of poetry, music (he plays the mandolin and is often accompanied by a double bassist), comedy and references to Luton Town Football Club.
-He also likes to utilise audience participation in his shows, for example by having a dog drawing competition during the interval, or by asking his audience to try writing poetry themselves.
+He also likes to encourage audience participation in his shows, for example by holding a dog-drawing competition during the interval, or by asking his audience to try composing a short or themed poem themselves.

 The University of Luton awarded him an honorary LL.D. in 2000, and he has also led creative writing courses at the university.

 Hegley launched "Warning: May Contain Nuts", a project using comedy to increase awareness of mental illness.
-He performed these shows in 2010 with other performers, including comic Mackenzie Taylor, talking about mental illness.
+He performed these shows in 2010 with other performers, including comic Mackenzie Taylor, exploring with audiences issues surrounding mental illness.